2025-2026 BOARD OF DIRECTORS

 - Developing various forums and platforms including the CAS website, in which athletes can share and develop information or ideas as they relate to the development or well-being of athletes at all levels.

-- Developing leadership succession and skills within the athlete community as a whole
+- Developing leadership succession and skills within the athlete community as a whole.

 - Delegating tasks to council members and supporting them in task completion.

-- Regularly scheduled council meetings to determine areas of opportunity and solutions to present to the board of directors.
+- Regularly scheduled council meetings to determine areas of opportunity and solutions to present to the Board of Directors.

 - Representing the athletes as it relates to Safe and Welcoming Sport and raising the concerns with respect to the well-being of athletes.

-- Coordinate with the board of directors to deliver safe and welcoming sport resources to teams (alongside all other relevant parties).
+- Coordinate with the board of directors to deliver Safe and Welcoming Sport resources to teams (alongside all other relevant parties).

 - Being a resource to athletes for any reason whatsoever, including, without limitations, all matters relating to the performances and well-being of the athletes.